 When you’re a runner, training for your next big race takes on its own life.
 I know, I’ve been there.
-When I was training for the Avengers half-marathon down in Disney a few years back, I’m thinking nothing would have stopped me from picking up my number and logging those 13.1 miles just as fast as I could possibly go.
-Except, of course, as a podiatrist, I would have been bound to sit out the big day if I noticed any one of these runners’ red flags.
+A few years ago, I was training for the Avengers half-marathon down in Disney.
+And nothing would have stopped me from picking up my number and logging those 13.1 miles.
+All while running as fast as I could possibly go.

 How Can You Tell if you’re too Injured to Run a Race?

 If you think you’ve got a running injury, and you’re training for a big race, the first thing you need to do is go and see your podiatrist.
 ASAP.
-While I can’t make any promises, and a lot will depend upon how much time is left before race day, I may be able to get you into good enough shape that you can compete without making your injury worse, or putting your long-term health at risk.
+Now, I can’t make any promises.
+And a lot will depend upon how much time is left before race day.
+But I may be able to get you into good enough shape that you can compete without making your injury worse, or putting your long-term health at risk.